alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/03-combine-framework/02-use-request.md

 import useRequestSvelte from '!!raw-loader!@site/codesandbox/01-getting-started/03-combine-framework/svelte-useRequest.zh.svelte';
 import useRequestVueOptions from '!!raw-loader!@site/codesandbox/01-getting-started/03-combine-framework/vueOptions-useRequest.zh.vue';

-In enterprise-level projects, it is very important to display the transfer status of data in the view, which can let users clearly know what they want now.
+In enterprise-level projects, it is very important to display the transfer status of data in the view, which lets users clearly know the current data transfer status.
 When the page obtains initial data or submits data, you can usually use useRequest to automatically manage the status of the request.

 :::info reminder